rnsloan/css-to-cssinjs/README.md

 }
 ```

 Will mean multiple animations with the same keyframes names will be merged.
+Can be changed via the `options` parameter.